godotengine/godot-docs/classes/class_textedit.rst

 | *Getter* | is_readonly()       |
 +----------+---------------------+

-If ``true`` read-only mode is enabled.
+If ``true``, read-only mode is enabled.
 Existing text cannot be modified and new text cannot be added.

 .. _class_TextEdit_show_line_numbers: